 Now, make an outline of activities that will fit in your time frame.

 A quick outline for the blessingway might look like this:

-- Each attendee should bring a small snack to share… even a potlock (depending on the timeframe) and everyone eats and chats…etc., as they arrive (or you can save this for afterwards).
+- Each attendee should bring a small snack to share… even a potluck (depending on the time frame) and everyone eats and chats…etc., as they arrive (or you can save this for afterwards).

 - Set the mood… use candles… dim the lights… do a "red tent ceremony"